YodasMyDad/ZauberCMS/ReadMe.md

-# ZauberCMS - The Blazor CMS
+# ZauberCMS (.NET CMS)
+## The Best Of Both Worlds

-ZauberCMS is a fully featured CMS built in **.NET 9 and Blazor InteractiveServer**.
-The CMS is [inspired by Umbraco](https://umbraco.com/), and follows a number of the same concepts.
+ZauberCMS is a fully featured CMS built in **.NET 9 (Using Blazor & .NET MVC)**.
+The CMS is inspired by Umbraco, and follows a number of similar concepts.

-I wanted a CMS that was aimed towards .Net Developers who wanted to use Blazor and also a CMS that is easily extendable and customisable without having to learn a front end framework.
-Anyone that has Blazor experience and is interested in getting involved, [please contact me on X](https://twitter.com/YodasMyDad)
+I built this CMS to allow .NET developers to continue building websites just as they always have - with traditional .NET MVC - while also offering a modern, highly customizable, interactive CMS editing experience powered by Blazor (Can also be used on the front end too!).

+The goal is simple: a CMS that’s super easy to extend, highly modular, and doesn’t require learning a front-end framework or dealing with complex build tools.
+With Blazor, customization is quick, straightforward and developer-friendly.

+Anyone interested in getting involved in this project, [please contact me on X](https://twitter.com/YodasMyDad)

 _Core tech used is: .Net 9, Blazor, EF Core, Identity, Mediatr, [Radzen Components](https://www.radzen.com/blazor-components/)_